The top 5 mistakes aged care companies make when choosing a workforce compliance management system

 Lowering the barrier to employee self-service for processes like time card access, schedule requests, and attendance management is a no-brainer move when it comes to selecting software.
 In addition, doing so lowers administrative burdens associated with training and retraining, giving management the bandwidth to focus on more important tasks.

-Mobility is a huge factor in aged care facilities as well, since your staff is always on the move.
+Mobility is a huge factor in aged care facilities as well, since your staff are always on the move.

 Opting for a user-friendly solution is a great starting point, but that doesn’t mean you should settle for a system that’s overly simple or that doesn’t solve a majority of the problems you’re looking to remedy.
 Naturally, some complexity will require training, though you can mitigate the time and effort required by appointing an assigned trainer within your organisation.